Affiliate links on Android Authority may earn us a commission. Learn more.

 Android Auto is easily one of the best car apps around.
-It gives drives quick access to Google Maps, messaging apps, music apps, and other utilities quickly.
+It gives drivers quick access to Google Maps, messaging apps, music apps, and other utilities.
 It works two ways.
 The app can open on your device and work from a mount on your dashboard.
 Most modern cars have it built in, and you just connect your device to the car to put it on the car’s touch screen.
 In either case, it’s completely free and usually better than what car manufacturers offer.
-The only downside is that Android Auto isn’t included on a whole ton of vehicles yet.
-However, we expect that to change over the next few years.
+The only downside is that Android Auto isn’t available on older vehicles.
+You can also check out the best music players for Android Auto here.

 Drivvo and Fuelio

-GasBuddy is a money saving app for motorists.
-It crowd sources gas prices in your area.
+GasBuddy is a money-saving app for motorists.
+It crowdsources gas prices in your area.
 You can then choose the gas station with the cheapest gas.
 It works best on road trips.
-However, it’s just as good if you’re cruising around your home town.
-You can also contribute by changing prices as you see them.
+However, it’s just as good if you’re cruising around your hometown.
+You can also contribute by changing prices as you become aware of them.
 Those who help contribute can win $100 in free gas.
-The crowd sourcing helps keep gas prices as up-to-date as possible and it’s a fun little community to be a part of.
+The crowdsourcing helps keep gas prices as up-to-date as possible, and it’s a fun little community to be a part of.
 The app is known for borrowing user location data.
 You may want to skip this one if that bothers you, or, if you run a newer version of Android, set the location permission to only be active while you’re using the app.

 Torque Pro is an app for troubleshooting.
-It pairs with various OBD 2 devices via Bluetooth.
+It pairs with various OBD-2 devices via Bluetooth.
 It can then read the codes and let you know what your check engine light is.
 It’s one of the better car apps for mechanics and those who can do their own car work.
-It can also keep track of a variety of stats from your car.
+It can also keep track of a variety of statistics about your car.
 That includes a GPS speedometer, alarms and warnings, CO2 emissions, and more.
 There is a free version you can try first.
-However, it was 2015 when it wast last updated.
-The pro version gets more frequent updates.
-It’s just something to keep in mind.

 YouTube is an amazing resource for car fans.
 There are a ton of mechanics, aficionados, and other car people on there.
 They make tons of videos about how to change your oil, how to fix brakes, and even cosmetic stuff like the proper method to wax your car.
 Plus, you can find videos about fun cars, new cars, old cars, and highlights from various types of races.
 Of course, most people know that already.
 This one isn’t a very exciting pick.
 It’s still among the best car apps, though.